KhushiY215/KhushiY215/README.md

 Blood Group      - **coffee positive ☕**.
 A little too much into tech.
 A try-hard maybe.

-Love to humble myself by putting myself in a spot — multi-hackathon participator and sometimes finalist 🫠 , have a collection of certificates saying *"I tried"*... still trying for an *"I won!"*.
+Love to humble myself by putting myself in a spot - multi-hackathon participator and sometimes finalist 🫠 , have a collection of certificates saying *"I tried"*... still trying for an *"I won!"*.

 My own biggest critic because why not?

-Perfectly a poet and a writer — published exclusively in my personal diary with the same blue pen I've been using for 3 years ✍️
+Perfectly a poet and a writer, published exclusively in my personal diary with the same blue pen I've been using for 3 years ✍️

-Also into community service as a social volunteer — one of the very few places where I actually show up regularly.
+Also into community service as a social volunteer - one of the very few places where I actually show up regularly.

 ---